Training Overview

 - Morehouse School of Medicine

-Children's Healthcare of Atlanta Doctoral Internship in Health Service Psychology at Emory University School of Medicine, Department of Pediatrics offers a tailored curriculum providing didactic and clinical training designed to meet the skill level and learning objectives of each intern.
-The internship offers the opportunity to match in one of seven tracks to provide interns to gain a significant level of clinical expertise in a particular area.
+Children's Healthcare of Atlanta Doctoral Internship in Health Service Psychology at Emory University School of Medicine, Department of Pediatrics, offers a tailored curriculum providing didactic and clinical training designed to meet the skill level and learning objectives of each intern.
+The internship offers the opportunity to match in one of six tracks to provide interns with a significant level of clinical expertise in a particular area.
 Although the tracks emphasize distinct areas of practice, all tracks endeavor to (A) train providers with the core skills required to provide clinical assessment and treatment services, to children and families, (B) create a learning environment where people effect treatment, research, and teaching characterized by respect, openness, and compassion toward others, and (C) foster skills, values, and awareness that promote the application of research science to innovate clinical practice within a pediatric medical clinic.

 Research

 The Internship faculty has an internationally renowned research program and a consistent record of research productivity.
 Whenever possible, interns are supported fully to participate in ongoing research projects encountered through clinical services.
 Interns may elect to participate in ongoing studies directed by faculty and/or to initiate independent research compatible with the Internship’s mission.
 Each intern is required to complete at least one research project, separate from the dissertation, that results in a professional product (poster, paper, manuscript), usually as first author.
 A list of representative faculty publications is available here.
-Historically, trainees have been active in research activities as evidenced by the number of publications that have included trainees.
+Historically, trainees have been active in research activities, as evidenced by the number of publications that have included trainees.

 Supervision and Mentoring

 At least one licensed psychologist is responsible for providing close supervision of the intern's performance on each clinical case.
 Interns consult daily with a faculty case manager to review case responsibilities, selection and implementation of measurement and treatment procedures, data interpretation, and treatment planning.
-In addition, there are opportunities for direct observations with feedback both in vivo and by video recording, as well as co-therapy with faculty members.
-Throughout the Marcus Autism Center there are rooms equipped with two-way mirrors and/or video recording equipment that feed live or recorded video to any computer in the building—including in faculty offices.
+In addition, there are opportunities for direct observations with feedback, both in vivo and by video recording, as well as co-therapy with faculty members.
+Throughout the Marcus Autism Center and Zalik Center, there are rooms equipped with two-way mirrors and/or video recording equipment that feed live or recorded video to any computer in the building—including in faculty offices.
 The program strictly adheres to the APA guidelines of two hours of individual and group supervision.

-In addition to supervision, each intern participates in our Mentorship Program and is matched with a faculty mentor that serves in a non-evaluative role.
+In addition to supervision, each intern participates in our Mentorship Program and is matched with a faculty mentor who serves in a non-evaluative role.
 The Children’s Healthcare of Atlanta Doctoral Internship Mentorship Program exists to encourage interns’ professional growth and provide support for all interns as future health service psychologists, particularly in the context of diversity and inclusion factors.

 The mentor-mentee relationship may include discussions of topics such as: